rickbeeloo/barbell/README.md

 - `-t, --threads` (optional): Number of threads (default: 5)
 - `--tune` (optional): Enable autotuning

-It's recommended to use the `--tune` flag to find the best parameter for your input queries unless you already have a good estimamte.
+It's recommended to use the `--tune` flag to find the best parameter for your input queries unless you already have a good estimate.
 This is simply the fraction of the input sequence which is allowed to be mutated.
-Generally two random sequences have an edit distance of 0.5, so this cut off should be below that, by default `0.35`.
+Generally, two random sequences have an edit distance of 0.5, so this cutoff should be below that (default: `0.35`).

-You can provide multiple query files, so for example if you have a dual-end barcode experiment you can provide `left.fasta` and `right.fasta`, which will  be prefixed wiht `L` and `R` respectively in the output
+You can provide multiple query files.
+For example, if you have a dual-end barcode experiment, you can provide `left.fasta` and `right.fasta` (`-q left.fasta,right.fasta`), which will be prefixed with `Fbar` and `Rbar` respectively in the output.

-- Provide your sequences looking at the top strand (not really a problem as reverse complement is also checked)
+- Provide your sequences looking at the top strand (reverse complement is checked within Barbell).
--  _DONT_ combine your left and right queries in the same file as this will fail to automatically extract the shared flanking regions.
+- Do not combine your left and right queries in the same file as this will fail to automatically extract the shared flanking regions.

-An example query file, for rapid barcoding can be found in [examples/rapid_barcodes.fasta](examples/rapid_barcodes.fasta).
+An example query file for rapid barcoding can be found in [examples/rapid_barcodes.fasta](examples/rapid_barcodes.fasta).

-### Filter: read annotation file
+### Filter: Read Annotation File

 ```sh
 ./barbell filter -i annotations.txt -o filtered.txt -p "Fbarcode[rc, *, >>, @left(0 to 250)]"